abhishek-devani/AWS-Solution-Architect---Associate/11 - Classic Solutions Archotecture Discussions.md

 - Whereas the new instances that get launched, maybe they're gonna be temporary, so on demand is fine.

 > **`Note:` As a solution architect you have to understand what are the requirements, and what should we architect in return to these requirements**

+---
+## Stateful Web App - MyClothes.com

+- It allows people to buy cloths online.
+- There's shopping cart.
+- Our website is having hundreds of users at the same time.
+- We need to scale, maintain horizontal scalability and keep our web application as stateless as possible.
+- Users should not lose their shopping cart.
+- Users should have their details (address, etc) in a database.

+### Basic Architecture

+- We have user + Route 53 + Multi AZ ELB + ASG with 3 AZ.
+- We users create shopping cart with 1st instance.
+- **`Limit: `If next request goes to 2nd instance then user won't be able to view shopping cart, so shopping cart is lost for user.**

+### Introduce Stickiness (Session Affinity)

+- It's an ELB feature, so we enable ELB stickiness.
+- So every request of particular user to the same instance because of stickiness.
+- **`Limit: `What is an EC2 instance gets terminated for some reason, then we still lose our shopping cart**

+### Introduce User Cookies

+- So instead of having the EC2 instances store the content of the shopping cart, let's say that the user is the one storing the shopping cart content.
+- So every time it connects to the load balancer, it basically is going to say, by the way in my shopping cart, I have all these things.
+- And that's done through web cookies.
+- We **achieved statelessness** because now each EC2 instance doesn't need to know what happened before.
+The user will tell us what happened before.
+- **`Limit 1: `HTTP request are heavier because we are sending cart content in web cookies we're sending more and more data every time we add something into our cart**
+- **`Limit 2: `There is some level of security risk because the cookies, they can be altered by attackers maybe**
+- **`Limit 3: `Cookies must be validated**
+- **`Limit 4: `Cookies must be less than 4kb**

+### Introduce Server Session

+- Instead of sending whole shopping cart in we cookies, we're just going to send **Session ID**.
+- In the background, we're gonna have maybe an **ElastiCache Cluster** to store/retrieve session data.
+- When user tell EC2 that I'm going to add this content to cart then ec2 instance will add that cart content into the ElastiCache.
+- And ID to retrieve this content is going to be Session ID.
+- All this is a millisecond performance, So all these things happen really quickly.
+- Alternatively we can use **DynamoDB** to store session data.
+- It's secure now because no one can change what's in ElastiCache Cluster.

+### Storing User Data in Database

+- Now, we are gonna store user data (address) in a database.
+- So again, we're gonna talk to ourEC2 instance, and this time it's going to talk to an RDS instance.
+- RDS is going to be great because it's for long term storage. so we can store and retrieve data such as address, name, etc directly by taking to RDS.
+- So our website is doing amazing.

+### Scaling Reads

+- Now we have more and more users and we realize that one of the most thing they do is they navigate the website.
+- They do reads, they get product information etc.
+- We can use **RDS Master**, which takes the writes but we can also have **RDS Read Replicas** with some replication happening.
+- We can have up to 15 read replicas.

+### Scaling Reads (Alternative) - Lazy Loading

+- Our user talks to an EC2 instance.
+It looks in the ElastiCache for information.
+If it doesn't have then it's going to read from RDS and put in back into ElastiCache.
+SO just the information is cached.
+- This pattern allows us to do less traffic on RDS, basically **decrease the CPU usage** and **improve performance** at the same time.
+- **`Limit: `We need to do cache maintenance now and it's a bit more difficult**.

+### Multi AZ - Survive Disasters

+- Make ELB Multi AZ.
+- Make ASG Multi AZ.
+- Make RDS Multi AZ.
+- Make ElastiCache Multi AZ.

+### Security Groups

+- Maybe We'll **open HTTP/HTTPS traffic from anywhere** on the **ALB (Application Load Balancer) side**.
+- For an **EC2 instance side**, we just want to **restrict traffic coming from the load balancer**.
+- For an **ElastiCache**, we just want to **restrict traffic coming from the EC2 security group**.
+- For an **RDS**, we just want to **restrict traffic coming from the EC2 security group**.

+> **`Note:` This is a more complicated application.
+There's three tier such as Client Tier, Web Tier and the database tier**